AU-ExoMars/PCOT/mkdocs/docs/gettingstarted/tutorial.md

 [PCOT Cookbook site](http://pcot.aber.ac.uk/), which also contains useful "recipes" for doing common operations.

+You can change the locations of these directories - and many other things - from the [settings dialog](/userguide/settings) which can be opened from the Edit menu.

 @@@ warning
 Make sure you keep your camera files in a separate directory from the reflectances.
 @@@